How To Optimize Content For Today's Google Search

 AI Overviews & Zero-Click Searches

-Google’s AI-generated search results also impact the way people interact with search results.
-Today, nearly 60% of Google searches result in zero clicks (Source: SparkToro).
-AIO results at the top of the page often keeps users on the search results page instead of clicking through to websites.
+Google's AI-generated search results also impact the way people interact with search results.
+Today, roughly 58.5% of Google searches in the US result in zero clicks.
+AIO results at the top of the page often keep users on the search results page instead of clicking through to websites.
+AIO now appears on a growing share of Google queries, particularly informational and comparison searches.
 This means businesses must optimize their web content for featured snippets and structured data to capture attention.

 Here’s an example of a Zero-Click Result: